 2. Do deaf babies babble with their hands?

-Yes, congenitally deaf babies may often babble with their hands.
+Yes, congenitallyiXRelated to congenital, present at or existing since birth. deaf babies may often babble with their hands.
 The hand-based babbling is often a precursor to meaningful signs, just like verbal babbling is a precursor to speaking a language (9).

 Baby babbling is the first step to talking, reciting, and singing.
 Babies usually babble as their language skills develop.
 Babbling should be encouraged as it teaches the child to form words, phrases, and sentences eventually.
 Babies may begin babbling from as early as four months of age.
 However, each baby may begin babbling at different times.
 Talking to them, reading them books, singing songs, etc., can help them learn to talk sooner.
 If you have any apprehensions regarding speech delay in children, do not hesitate to talk to your pediatrician or speech therapist.